enc1pher/MCD_Maximizing-Cost-of-Deception/README.md

 Modern information failure is often a failure of thermodynamics.
 In late 2024, an unverified image of a "comet" (which was actually an AI generated image that looks like a spaceship baguette) was ingested by reputable news outlets and AI models as scientific fact.
 This incident, which I have termed "The Space Breadstick," is a perfect example of why our current digital ecosystem is critically vulnerable to "Data Rot".

+If we don't immediately 'Shift Trust Left' and verify the provenance of our data, we aren't just creating better tools; we are inbreeding our future into a recursive nightmare where the 'Greater Bit' is lost to the iterative noise.

 2. The Diagnosis: The Optimization Trap & The Penguin Problem

 We are currently trapped in a cycle where simple math destroys the social contract.